 The NCCC Equity, Diversity, and Inclusion Committee was created in September 2016.
 It serves as an initiative to actively engage the whole college community in recognizing the importance of diversity for assuring the success of all members of our college community, including students, staff, faculty, and administration, in an ever-increasingly global environment.

-The 2020-2021 committee members consist of Jonathan Bellomo, Will Brinson, Catherine Brown, Suzanne Buffamanti, Allyson Knuutila-Clark (student), Erika Grande, Chris Herbeck, Angela Jackson, Maurice Jackson (student), Kareen Klettke, Karen Kwandrans, Pamela Lange, Monica Lopoyda, Arianna Morales (student), Julia Pitman, Harsh Sharma, John Strong, Rhonda Bivins-Talley, Gail Tylec, Heather Trumble.
+The 2020-2021 committee members consist of Jonathan Bellomo, Will Brinson, Catherine Brown, Suzanne Buffamanti, Allyson Knuutila-Clark (student), Erika Grande, Chris Herbeck, Angela Jackson, Maurice Jackson (student), Micah Jones, Kareen Klettke, Karen Kwandrans, Pamela Lange, Monica Lopoyda, Brian Marrales*, Arianna Morales (student), Julia Pitman, John Strong, Rhonda Bivins-Talley, Heather Trumble, Lydia Ulatowski

 Are you interested in contributing to the NCCC EDI Committee?